 The Society’s Community Achievement Awards (CAA) program recognizes STC chapters and Special Interest Groups (SIGs) for exceptional accomplishments in meeting Society goals through a wide range of programs and activities.
 Award levels are: Platinum, Gold, Silver, and Bronze.
 We have an impressive award-winning record–made possible by the dedication of our members.

-- 2019: For the innovative way in which you promoted the community through a series of lunchtime mini-webinars that resulted in selling all the available Gotomeeting slots and acknowledging community volunteers with a Hero badge.
+- 2019 (awarded in May 2020): For the innovative way in which you promoted the community through a series of lunchtime mini-webinars that resulted in selling all the available GotoMeeting slots and acknowledging community volunteers with a Hero badge.

 - 2018: For your dedication to the Society and our profession, shown through the offering of many face-to-face social and educational programs as well as excellent leadership and succession planning and processes.